• Skip to primary navigation

 Screen Shot 2016-08-29 at 9.57.07 PM4th Place, Season 5.
 Pre-Season Rank: 6

-My pre-show concerns that Detox might be a little bit too much of a loose cannon were largely resolved by her gameplay in this episode – there was nary a misstep
+My pre-show concerns that Detox might be a little bit too much of a loose cannon were largely resolved by her gameplay in this episode.
+There was nary a misstep

 For me, her greater strength was her strategy the talent show.
 She brought a song, which is an obvious nod to her time in DWV.
-Yet, Detox isn’t known as a singer the way girls like Adore and Ginger are, so she dresses her song up with sex in a way neither of the other girls could or world do.
+Yet, Detox isn’t known as a singer the way girls like Adore and Ginger are, so she dresses her song up with sex in a way neither of the other girls could or would do.
 In a cross between Sheila E and the Blue Man Group, she plays a set of standing drums that splatter her with neon, blacklight paint, and then leaves the drums behind to dance provocatively in the resulting mess.

 Screen Shot 2016-08-29 at 10.04.06 PMDespite the awesome performance, I wasn’t surprised Ru skipped putting this Detox in the top group over Minj’s boring song.
 On one hand, Detox’s fashion was a little unremarkable.
 On the other, why even bother?
 It’s clear Detox is amongst the front-runners along with Katya and Alaska – there’s no need to make it so plain in the first episode.
 Thus, Detox was safe – along with both Katya and Alaska.

-Yet, leaving aside her safe placement, she seems like the queen most likely to crack the Russo-Alaskan grip on the top two, and when it comes to facing off against Roxxy, she knows where all the bodies are buried (or waiting at bus stops).
+Yet, leaving aside her safe placement, she seems like the queen most likely to crack the Russo-Alaskan grip on the top two, and when it comes to facing off against Roxxxy, she knows where all the bodies are buried (or waiting at bus stops).

 4. Yekaterina Petrovna Zamolodchikova AKA Katya